 Saxon Math Approach

 The overall Saxon learning method is to use incremental instruction to build on prior learning.
 This approach was developed by John Saxon, but the current authors of the curricula are a small group of experienced math educators.
 In Saxon Math, students are introduced to new concepts in small increments, and then do a daily review of all concepts learned to that point.
 While not specifically designed for the homeschool, Saxon math is easy to use in the homeschool as well as the conventional classroom.

 Overview of Saxon Math Curriculum

 The first four grades of Saxon Math are available in homeschool kits, created to help the homeschooling parent get the most from the curriculum.
-A manipulatives kit is available for these grades and is a great accessory to use with a hands on learner.
+A manipulatives kit is available for these grades and is a great accessory to use with a hands-on learner.

+For just under $100 you can get the complete Kindergarten Math homeschool kit.
+Lessons in the teacher's guide are scripted, giving the teacher a complete dialogue to help with introducing the foundational concepts in math.
 This program is divided into two sections every week.
 Three times a week students will do the meeting portion, where they will review material in a variety of ways.
 The other two days they will do the lesson portion, having new concepts introduced and explained.

 Saxon Math 1

 The first grade curriculum uses the same format as the Kindergarten curriculum and builds on the skills learned there.
 For about $150 you can get the complete kit.
 Students will learn:

 - Introduction to fractions